okeeffed/cheat-sheets/GraphQL/GraphQL.md

 ### Extending Queries

 How do we extend queries for something like a Lyric List?
+What we can do is enhance the `SongDetail` query to grab all the lyrics associated with it.